Community Analysis

 BEQUALM/NMBAQC Scheme

-The community structure analysis component of BEQUALM will be developed and taken forward by the UK National Marine Biological Analytical Quality Control Scheme (NMBAQC), essentially extending this existing QA/QC scheme into Europe.
+The community structure analysis component of BEQUALM has been developed and taken forward by the UK National Marine Biological Analytical Quality Control Scheme (NMBAQC), essentially extending this existing QA/QC scheme into Europe.
 The European programme started in 2003.
-Full details of the UK NMBAQC scheme can be found at www.nmbaqcs.org.
+Full details of the UK NMBAQC scheme can be found at the NMBAQC web site.

 Overview of NMBAQC

-The scheme organises and operates a suite of exercises including intercalibration exercises (ring-tests), 'own sample' analysis, sediment particle size methodology, biomass estimation and regularly holds workshops on sampling techniques, data comparison and taxonomy.
+The scheme organises and operates a suite of exercises including intercalibration exercises (ring-tests), 'own sample' analysis, sediment particle size methodology, checking of laboratory reference samples, biomass estimation and regularly holds workshops on sampling techniques, data comparison and taxonomy.

 Participants receive interim reports after completion of each component and a summary annual report.
 Participation is by fee payment for all or selected components of the scheme.